 The Writing: I made a few stabs at writing the text, and I could see what the plot should be, but I couldn't make the rhymes trip along as I wanted them to.
 When I saw Katy a few months later, she said she'd been working on it as well, but she couldn't figure out the story.
 I sent her my plot outline and preliminary pagination.
 A week later, she sent back a terrific first draft.
 We revised and edited it together, and for both of us, it was the most fun we've ever had while writing.

 More: Katy and I do a short, fun video cover reveal.

 Lessons for Writers:

-- If you have a writer friend whose strengths complement yours, AND you can manage your respective writerly egos, consider drafting a book together to use both of your types of genius.
+If you have a writer friend whose strengths complement yours, AND you can manage your respective writerly egos, consider drafting a book together to use both of your types of genius.
 (The writerly ego point is important, though.
-In college, Katy and I couldn't possibly have written a whole text together; whenever we tried it, we had one of our few fights, because we were young and our egos got in the way.
-And I think a writerly ego, within limits, is generally a good thing, for the record: You need one to push through a whole manuscript and the rigors of the submission and publication process.)
+I think a writerly ego, within limits, is generally a good thing: You need one to push through a whole manuscript and the rigors of the submission and publication process.
+But in college, Katy and I couldn't possibly have written a whole text together; whenever we tried writing together at all, we had one of our few fights, because we were young and said egos got in the way.
+We had to grow up to work together properly.)

 If you do write with someone, and the project goes on submission, draw up a contract between the two of you that specifies the terms of your agreement -- who will get paid what percentage (if not 50/50), how decisions will be made, who gets copyright, who has final say if needs be.
 This will help you avoid a possible legal mess down the line.